shawlc/ghana-weather-app/README.md

 This is a fullstack application that provides real time weather mapping in Ghana in the context of flood risk.
 This app was ideated by Anthony Ayebiahwe from the UPenn School of Design as a potential product to alert Ghanaians of high flood risk in their area.
 Contextual research on flooding in Ghana was provided by Steven Chang from the School of Design.

 I designed this application around map usability.
 It uses the Mapbox GL library and provides on-demand weather data using the Nominatim reverse geocoder when clicking on the map.
-The map layers include live weather data from OpenWeatherMap at specific cities, precipitation interpolated across Ghana, and a surface clay percentage as a loose metric for soil permeability/flood vulnerability.
+The map layers include live weather data from OpenWeatherMap at specific cities, precipitation interpolated across Ghana, and a surface clay percentage as a potential metric for soil permeability/flood vulnerability.

 This application also shows the volume of rainfall that collects in the watershed to the Bagre Dam, releases from which are linked to flooding in Northern Ghana.